Get 5% discount with code PROMO5 ! Free shipping for most countries! HSA/FSA-approved products 🇺🇸!

-Vitamin B12 is required for the formation of DNA (the substance that makes up our genes) and the production of red blood cells (which carry oxygen throughout the body).
+Vitamin B12 is required to form DNA (the substance that makes up our genes) and produce red blood cells (which carry oxygen throughout the body).
 Vitamin B12 also supports brain function and the normal function of the nervous system.

 Vegetarians and vegans are at higher risk of developing vitamin B12 deficiency since this vitamin is mainly found in animal products.
 To be absorbed, vitamin B12 needs to bind with a protein, called intrinsic factor, produced in the stomach.
 Certain medical conditions (e.g. incapacity of producing intrinsic factor or producing sufficient gastric acid and pepsin, surgical removal of the ileum, etc.) can lead to vitamin B12 deficiency.
 Since the capacity of vitamin B12 absorption decreases with age, elderly people are also at risk of deficiency.
 Notice that healthy levels are crucial during pregnancy.